Arlo Q Security Camera Review 2021

 This wouldn’t be such a big deal if the Arlo Q offered local storage—but it doesn’t.
 Although it’s very common with security camera providers to require a subscription for more than a few days of cloud storage, we prefer cameras that also let you store footage outside on your own hardware.

 If you’d rather opt for a camera with a local storage option, the Arlo Q Plus gives you that.
-It costs about $50 more, but that’s pretty worth it when you compare it to the price of annual storage.
+It costs around $60 more, but that’s pretty worth it when you compare it to the price of annual storage.

 If you want to bite the bullet and get an Arlo service plan, they’re pretty comparable to other providers’ plans—including Nest’s.

 Indoor camera service plan comparison